Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Season Stats

-- He's also contributed in the ground game, with 178 rushing yards (11.1 ypg) on 39 carries with one rushing touchdown.
+- He also has 178 rushing yards on 39 carries with one touchdown, averaging 11.1 yards per game.

-- The Seahawks, who rank 17th in the NFL in points scored, have dropped back to pass 55.0% of the time while opting for the ground attack 45.0% of the time.

-- Wilson accounts for 38.5% of his team's red zone plays, with 40 of his 374 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Wilson's matchup with the Cardinals.